 Hotel Arg or similar

-- After a short rest, you will visit impressive Jameh Mosque, notable for its twin minarets that tower above the city at 48 metres each.
+- This morning you visit the Jameh Mosque, notable for its twin minarets that tower above the city at 48 metres each.

 - From here you are ideally placed to explore the old part of the city.
 You will also take a look at the Fire Temple and Towers of Silence - both vestiges of the city's Zoroastrian heritage.
 This religion, which dates back over 4000 years, was at one time the state religion of Iran before the arrival of Islam.